 Material origin & safety

-maxgraft® bonebuilder is produced at the Cells+Tissuebank Austria (C+TBA), a non-profit organization aiming to provide allogenic transplants for orthopedic and dental regeneration situated in Krems/Austria.
+maxgraft® bonebuilder is produced at the Cells+Tissuebank Austria (C+TBA), a non-profit organization aiming to provide allografts for orthopedic and dental regeneration situated in Krems/Austria.

-maxgraft® bonebuilder is 100% human donor bone and originates from femoral heads (taken during hip endoprosthesis surgery) of living donors from certified procurement centers in Europe.
+maxgraft® bonebuilder is made from cancellous human donor bone and originates from femoral heads (taken during hip surgery) of living donors from certified procurement centers in Europe.
 C+TBA is certified and audited by the Austrian Ministry of Health in accordance with the European Directives regarding donation, procurement, testing, processing, storage and distribution of human tissues and cells (2004/23EC, 2006/17EC, 2006/86EC) and regulated by the Austrian Tissue Safety Act (GSG 2009).

 maxgraft® products are safe for use without a single reported case of disease transmission.
 All tissue donors are routinely screened for infections according to established tissue banking standards.
-Only tissue that has been tested negative for HIV, Hepatitis B and C, and syphilis enters the Allotec® process of the C+TBA, which has been validated to be effective in removing potential contaminants (viruses, bacteria, fungi, spores) and thus provides additional safety.
-Every step of the production, from explantation in the operation room to final gamma irradiation is performed either in an aseptic or cleanroom environment at pharmaceutical standards within the framework of a GMP-compliant quality management system.
+Only tissue that has been tested negative for HIV, Hepatitis B and C, and syphilis enters the Allotec® process of the C+TBA, whose critical viral inactivation steps has been validated independently.
 During the Allotec® process all non-collagenic proteins are either removed or denatured to eliminate potential antigenicity.

-During a chemical treatment non-collagenic proteins are denatured, potential viruses are inactivated and bacteria are destroyed.
-In the subsequent oxidative treatment, persisting soluble proteins are denatured and potential antigenicity is eliminated.
+In the purification process with volatile reagents, non-collagenous proteins are denatured, potential viruses inactivated and bacteria killed.
+In the subsequent oxidative treatment, persistent soluble proteins are denatured and potential antigenicity is eliminated.

-The final sterilization by gamma irradiation guarantees a sterility assurance level (SAL) of 10-6 while ensuring structural and functional integrity of the product and its packaging.
+Sterilisation by gamma irradiation ensures a sterility assurance level with a SAL value of 10-6 while maintaining the structural and functional integrity of the material and packaging.